Mossborb/Mossborb/README.md

 - 👋 Hi, I’m @Mossborb
 - 👀 I’m interested in eventually making this readme more interesting.
-- 🌱 I’m currently learning Python, mySQL, and all other tools to become a data scienctist like everyone and their mother.
+- 🌱 I’m currently learning Python, along other tools to help me find an opportunity in the IT field.
 - 💞️ I’m looking to collaborate on anything.
 I'm open to learning every day.
-Anything to get me away from working my 5-20 job.
+Anything to get me away from working my current job.
 - 📫 How to reach me : Mossborb@gmail.com is a good start.

 <!---